clojure-grimoire/grimoire/resources/1.5.0/clojure.core/seq/docstring.md

 Returns a seq on the collection.
-If the collection isempty, returns nil.  (seq nil) returns nil. seq also works onStrings, native Java arrays (of reference types) and any objectsthat implement Iterable.
+If the collection is
+    empty, returns nil.  (seq nil) returns nil. seq also works on Strings, native Java arrays (of reference types) and any objects that implement Iterable.